phillbush/simp/README.md

   all applications are performed with the `apply` syntactic form.
   You can replace `apply` with `!` as a syntactic-sugar `(apply + 1 2)`
   is the same as `(!+ 1 2)`.

+* There are no pairs.
+S-expressions are not implemented as singly linked lists of cons cells, but as tuples/vectors.